yanshu/pisa/pisa/stages/pid/README.md

 ### hist
-This service utilises pre-computed particle ID scores in its determination of which events classify as tracks and which classify as cascades.
+This service utilises pre-computed particle ID scores in its determination of how events should be classified given certain output channels e.g. as track-like or cascade-like.
 This has the advantage that one can utilise much more sophisticated classification methods such as multivariate analysis (MVA) techniques however, the computation time to generate these scores grows exponentially with the complexity of these techniques.
-Once they are calculated, the pid score gives a single value which quantifies the likelihood of a given event being track-like.
-Specifications given as input to this service give the pid score value which is used as the minimum cut-off to classify an event as track-like, the events which have pid score's under this cut-off value are classified as cascade-like.
+Once they are calculated, the pid score gives a single value which quantifies the likelihood of a given event being classified as a certain channel e.g. track-like.
+Specifications given as input to this service give the pid score value which is used as the minimum cut-off to distinguish an event as belonging to this channel, the events which have pid score's under this cut-off value are instead classified as belonging to the other channel(s).

 Related links:
 * [2013-11-20, Status of Particle Identification on PINGU, JP](https://wikispaces.psu.edu/download/attachments/173476942/20131120_jpamdandre_PINGUPID.pdf?version=1&modificationDate=1384959568000&api=v2)